-Perform engine oil level hot check only with engine oil at normal operating temperature.

-- Ride motorcycle until engine oil reaches at least 200 °F (93 °C) or higher. - 2.
-Allow engine to idle for 1-2 minutes on jiffy stand.
-Turn off engine. - 3.
-See Figure 62.
-Check oil level. - Remove filler plug/dipstick. - b.
-Wipe off the dipstick. - c.
-Insert the dipstick and tighten into the fill spout. - d.
-Remove filler plug/dipstick. - e.
+- Perform engine oil level hot check only when engine is at normal operating temperature. - Run motorcycle until engine oil is at normal operating temperature (200 °F (93.4 °C) or higher). - 2.
+Park vehicle on level ground.
+Allow engine to idle for 1-2 minutes.
+Turn off engine. - See Figure 62.
+Remove filler plug/dipstick and wipe off the dipstick.
+Insert the dipstick and tighten into the fill spout. - 4.
 See Figure 63.
-Check oil level.
-Oil level must register between the ADD QT and FULL HOT marks on the dipstick.

-If oil level is at or below the ADD QT mark, add only enough oil to bring the level to the FULL HOT mark.
+Remove filler plug/dipstick.
+Using the gauge marked FULL HOT VEHICLE UPRIGHT on the dipstick, verify the oil level.
+The level should be between the ADD QT (1) and FULL HOT (3) marks.
+Add oil as necessary to bring the level to the FULL HOT mark on the dipstick.
 Do not overfill.